 When we make the decision to invest in ourselves, we begin to see everywhere how our personal patterns and choices affect our lives.
 These may be positive and functional, or they may show us where opportunities for development exist.

 Through these conscious observations, we move from the passenger position to the driver’s seat.
 What is discovered is an agency we previously were unaware we possessed.
-With commitment, effort and persistence we learn not simply to overcome our weaknesses, but to understand, accept, and work with them.
+With commitment, effort and persistence we can know ourselves and our challenges intimately, and understand, accept, and work with them.

 By letting go of the resistance to who we are, the meaning in life is revealed - as if it were always there.
 Our courage to endure not-so-good days is rewarded with knowledge, power and purpose.

 A space in which people can learn to trust, grow and thrive.

 Sometimes our past experiences have shaped us into a protective shell where trust, vulnerability and openness are avoided for fear of further suffering.
 There is no shame in this, and those who experience this kind of reaction to their circumstances are far from alone.

 It is important to remember that journeys are rarely successful if taken alone.
 One of the greatest challenges to deeper meaning in life is the reluctance to open ourselves up - to be vulnerable around others.

 This is understandable.
 Vulnerability traditionally has a stigma of translating to weakness.
 What we are beginning to understand is that true strength, not to mention true connection, comes from vulnerability.